Coming soon:

 Something is broken in the way we organize work

-Workplaces run into complexity and people issues:
+Organizations run into all kinds of complexity and people issues:

 • Hard to create clarity & focus (feeling of chaos)